tdeekens/msc-thesis/interview-transcriptions/summaries/[T]-interview-summaries.md

    - Lowers need for communication and sets stage for defined environment
    - Unknown domains bring unknown communication environments
 - Capture Information
-   - In Wikis for later lookup and async information gathering
+   - In Wikis for later look up and async information gathering
 - Perfect Sprint: burn down to zero
 - Bad Sprint
    - Improve on DoD and task planning